New-Consensus-Concurrency-Control/Tiga/README.md

 The free trial of Huygens only allow 10 VMs to be synchornized and tenants need to pay for the larger-scale cluster.
 To make it easy for evaluators to conduct artifact evaluation, we have provisioned and installed the Huygens service for our GCP cluster and the cluster is open to evaluators during the evaluation period.
 Besides, evaluators can also choose to use Chrony/NTP to synchronize cluster clocks.
 Chrony and NTP are already available on GCP and they can also provide sufficiently good synchronization for Tiga to achieve high performance.

-We recommend the evaluators directly use our cluster, because we have configured the environment on the cluster and compiled the corresponding binaries.
+**We recommend the evaluators directly use our cluster**, because we have configured the environment on the cluster and compiled the corresponding binaries.
 We will undertake the cost of the cloud computing resource (Special thanks to Google Research Credit Program).
-Of course, building everything from scratch is also do-able, and we provide the instruction document [here](instruction.md).
+Of course, **building everything from scratch is also do-able**, and we provide the instruction document [here](deploy.md).